jdossgollin/2022-elevation-robustness/README.md

 This repository uses a Julia environment.
 To download all required packages, run the following in a Julia session (i.e, the REPL).

 1. **Open a Julia REPL**.
-If you've never used Julia before, the [course webpage](https://jdossgollin.github.io/environmental-data-science/) has some helpful resources.
+If you've never used Julia before, there are some helpful resources posted on the [course site](https://jdossgollin.github.io/environmental-data-science/) of the Rice course CEVE 543 Environmental Data Science.
 1. **Open `Pkg` mode** in the REPL (by typing `]`) and make sure you see something that looks like

     ```julia-repl